-Under certain circumstances, modifications are granted to non-performing mortgage loans.
+Under certain circumstances, modifications are granted to nonperforming mortgage loans.
 Each modification is evaluated to determine if a TDR has occurred.
 A modification is a TDR when the borrower is in financial difficulty and the creditor makes concessions.
 Generally, the types of concessions may include reducing the amount of debt owed, reducing the contractual interest rate, extending the maturity date at an interest rate lower than current market interest rates and/or reducing accrued interest.
-The Company did not have a significant amount of mortgage loans modified in a troubled debt restructuring during the three months ended March 31, 2020.
+The Company did not have a significant amount of mortgage loans modified in a troubled debt restructuring during both the three months ended March 31, 2021 and 2020.

-Short-term modifications made on a good faith basis to borrowers who were current prior to any relief and in response to the COVID-19 pandemic are not considered TDRs.
-Such short-term modifications include payment deferrals, fee waivers, extension of repayment terms, or other delays in payment that are insignificant.
+Short-term modifications made on a good faith basis to borrowers who were not more than 30 days past due at December 31, 2019 and in response to the COVID-19 pandemic are not considered TDRs.